Approximate Distance Sensitivity Oracles in Subquadratic Space: Overview

 Instead of sampling the subgraphs directly by removing edges, we construct them in a hierarchical manner by \emph{adding} connections.
-We build a tree\footnote{ Again, sampling trees and fault-tolerant trees are not related. } in which each node is associated with a subset of the edges of $G$, this set stands for the ``missing'' edges.
+We build a tree\footnote{ Again, the sampling trees and fault-tolerant trees are not related. } in which each node is associated with a subset of the edges of $G$, this set stands for the ``missing'' edges.
 We start with the full edge set $E$ in the root, that is, the graph in the root is empty.
 The height of the tree is $h$ and each node has $L^{f/h}$ children.
 The associated set of a child node contains any edge of its parent with probability $L^{-1/h}$.
 This corresponds to adding any missing edge with probability $1-L^{-1/h}$.
 Knowing the missing edges upfront benefits the query algorithm.
 At each node starting with the root, if we were to expand all children in which all failures of $F$ are missing, we would find the suitable subgraphs.
 The hierarchical sampling creates some dependencies among the subgraphs associated with the leaves of the tree, while the graphs in~\cite{WY13} were independent.
 We tackle this issue by always recursing only on one child node and therefore querying a single leaf.
-We repeat the process in several independent trees in order to amplify the success probability.
+The process is repeated in several independent trees in order to amplify the success probability.
 We prove that there exists a constant $c > 0$ such that $\Otilde(c^h)$ trees together ensure the property we need from an $(L,f)$-replacement path covering w.h.p.
-Optimizing the height $h$ gives an $\Otilde(L^{o(1)})$ query time (assuming constant $f$).
+Optimizing the height $h$ gives an~$\Otilde(L^{o(1)})$ query time (assuming constant $f$).

-The main challenge is to bring down the size of this construction by reducing the number of edges in the graphs associated with the nodes of the trees. \citet{ThorupZ05} devised, for any positive integer $k$, a $(2k{-}1)$-approximate distance oracle together with a compatible spanner of size $O(kn^{1+1/k})$, i.e., the stretched distance returned by the oracle is the length of a shortest path in the spanner.
+The main challenge is to bring down the size of this construction by reducing the number of edges in the graphs associated with the nodes of the trees.
+Thorup and Zwick~\cite{ThorupZ05} devised, for any positive integer $k$, a $(2k{-}1)$-approximate distance oracle together with a compatible spanner of size $O(kn^{1+1/k})$, i.e., the stretched distance returned by the oracle is the length of a shortest path in the spanner.
 Therefore, we can use the oracles in the leaves of the trees to report distances, giving a low query time, and employ the spanners as proxies for the graphs associated with the intermediate nodes.
-However, for this to work, we have to carefully tweak the computation of the spanners and interleave it with the sampling process in order to not blow up the size too much (or the stretch).
+For this to work, we have to carefully tweak the computation of the spanners and interleave it with the sampling process in order to not blow up the size or stretch too much.

 \textbf{Long Paths.} We return to the fault-tolerant trees.
 By the use of the pivots, we reduced the required number of trees to $\Otilde_{\varepsilon}(n^2/L)$.
 But even in the most compact version of FT-trees, this is not enough to reach subquadratic space altogether.
 The issue is with the representation of expaths as a sequence of $O(f \log n)$ components, each of which is implicitly represented by its two endpoints.
 In~\cite{ChCoFiKa17} this was implemented by storing the original graph distance $d(x,y)$ and the predecessor $\pred(x,y)$ of $y$ on the shortest $x$-$y$-path for \emph{all} pairs $x,y$.
 This information is used to expand the implicit representation of an expath when needed.
 However, the space is again $\Omega(n^2)$.
 The key observation to overcome this is that, in our case, we do not need to encode arbitrary expaths but only those with a particular structure, e.g., at least one endpoint is a pivot.
 This allows us to forgo the need for a quadratic database of all distances.